holochain/docs-pages/src/pages/concepts/7_validation.md

 ::: coreconcepts-storysequence
 ![](/assets/img/concepts/7.10-gossip-to-authorities.png){.sz80p} {.center}

-As authorities for the address `E`, Diana and Fred receive a copy the DHT operation that produces the `"eggplant"` entry.
+As authorities for the address `E`, Diana and Fred receive a copy of a store-entry operation that stores the `"eggplant"` entry at that address.

 ![](/assets/img/concepts/7.11-authorities-validate.png){.sz80p} {.center}